abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 >
 > If that were so, then I would try to avoid being in a close proximity with those beings.

-But, jokes aside, even the most abstract hypothesis must rely on some logical concepts, such as the concept of a cause and effect.
+Jokes aside, even the most abstract hypothesis must rely on some logical concepts, such as the concept of a cause and effect.
 These concepts are the pure concepts of understanding and are as time and space, part of our a priori arsenal for acquiring knowledge

 Transcendental Analytic: Analytic of concepts
 ---